DODA: Data-oriented Sim-to-Real Domain Adaptation for 3D Semantic Segmentation: Method

 After obtaining a more transferable scene parsing model with VSS augmentation, we further adopt self-training~\cite{lee2013pseudo,tarvainen2017mean,xie2020self,zou2018unsupervised,zhang2021srdan}, to adapt the model by directly utilizing target pseudo-labeled data for supervision.
 Since target pseudo label is rather noisy, containing incorrect pseudo labeled data and leading to erroneous supervisions~\cite{yang2021st3d}, we also introduce source supervision to harvest its clean annotations and improve the percentage of correct labels.
 However, directly utilizing source data unfortunately brings source bias and large discrepancies in joint optimization.
 Even though point pattern gaps have already been alleviated with the proposed VSS, the model still suffers from the context gap due to different scene layouts.
 Fortunately, the availability of target domain data gives us the chance to rectify such context gaps.
 To this end, we design Tail-aware Cuboid Mixing (TACM) to construct an intermediate domain $\mathcal{D}_m$ that combines source and target cuboid-level patterns (see Fig~\ref{fig:TACM}), which augments and rectifies source layouts with target domain context.
 Besides, it also decreases the difficulty of simultaneously optimizing source and target domains with huge distribution discrepancies by providing a bridge for adaptation.
 TACM further moderates the pseudo label class imbalance issue by cuboid-level tail class oversampling.
 Details on pseudo labeling, cuboid mixing and tail cuboid oversampling are as follows.

 \textbf{Pseudo Label Generation.}~ To employ self-training after pretraining, we first need to generate pseudo labels $\hat{Y}^t$ for target scenes $P^t$.
-Similar to previous paradigms~\cite{zou2018unsupervised, xie2020self,yang2021st3d,jiang2021guided}, we obtain pseudo labels via the following equation: where $\hat{Y}^t_{i}=[\hat{Y}^t_{i,1},\cdots,\hat{Y}^t_{i, c}]$, $c$ is the number of classes and $T$ is the confidence threshold to filter out uncertain predictions.
+Similar to previous paradigms~\cite{zou2018unsupervised, xie2020self,yang2021st3d,jiang2021guided}, we obtain pseudo labels via the following equation: